simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 ### 5. Security Misconfiguration

-**Security misconfiguration** occurs when web applications are not properly configured to ensure their security.
+**Security misconfiguration** occurs when web applications aren't properly configured to ensure their security.
 This can happen due to a lack of proper configuration management, unpatched vulnerabilities, or other issues that make the application vulnerable to attacks.

 Attackers can exploit security misconfigurations to gain unauthorized access to sensitive data, execute unauthorized commands, or perform other malicious actions.